 In our discussion, Lana emphasized that despite the pressures, “only very few artists cancel” their performances as a result of pressure by Boycott, Divestment and Sanctions (BDS).
 Lana also emphasized that BDS is a form of censorship and that artists must “have the right to create and freedom to share” their art.
 Ultimately, her advice to artists under pressure not to perform in Israel is to “go to Israel and see it for themselves” and that “their reputation and careers will not be negatively impacted” if they go.

-Ilan Haimoff, CPA, CIA, CFE, CFF, leads the Entertainment and Media Practice and the Contract Compliance and Forensics Department at Green Hasson Janks.
-His specialty includes profit participation and forensic accounting on behalf of talent, investors and co-producers at both the major and mini…Learn More
+Ilan Haimoff, CPA, CIA, CFE, CFF, leads the Royalty Licencing and Forensics Practice at Green Hasson Janks.
+His specialty includes profit participation and forensic accounting on behalf of talent, investors and co-producers at both the major and mini studios.
+Ilan has 25 years of accounting…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More